student369/holbertonschool-higher_level_programming/0x05-python-exceptions/README.md

 # A project to understand the exceptions in Python, mandatory to Holberton School

-This is the followed files to this project.
+This project contains the followed files:

 | File | Description |
 | ---- | ----------- |